 Gender Studies is an interdisciplinary area of study that draws its courses from across the university.
 All Lang students can take designated courses in Gender Studies to supplement their major course of study.
-Those who take six courses (two introductory, three intermediate to advanced, and one senior capstone course) guided by a gender studies advisor can obtain a document attesting to their completion of a minor in Gender Studies—see the Gender Studies Program Requirements Worksheet (PDF).
+Students can pursue Gender Studies as a minor or a guided area of study (Liberal Arts majors).

-The meaning of gender is changeable; the culturally constructed idea of what sex difference means often differs from place to place and is renegotiated over time.
+The meaning of gender is changeable; the culturally constructed idea of what sex difference means may differ from place to place and is renegotiated over time.
 To study gender is to study a central category of identity that shapes basic social structures such as

 - Distinctions between public and private